Fair Commodity Taxation: Comparing Allocations

 We conclude this subsection with an outline of the proof of Theorem \ref{t: only thresholds}. \begin{proof} The proof proceeds in three steps.

-First, we show it is without loss of generality to show that threshold mechanisms are on the frontier in each dimension.
-This requires two steps.
-First, we show that if a mechanism is dominated in any one dimension by some other mechanism, than that mechanism cannot induce an $F$-unimprovable distribution of information rents.
+First, we show it is without loss of generality to show threshold mechanisms are on the frontier in each dimension.
+To do this, we show that dominance coordinate-by-coordinate is enough to imply dominance of the entire multidimensional policy.
+The following lemma is instrumental.